 - Augmented reality is used in enhanced navigation systems to superimpose a route over a live image of the road.

-- Broadcasters utilise augmented reality (AR) to draw lines on the field during football games to illustrate and analyse plays.
+- Broadcasters utilize augmented reality (AR) to draw lines on the field during football games to illustrate and analyze plays.

 - IKEA, the Swedish furniture and homewares retailer, has developed an augmented reality (AR) software called IKEA Place that allows you to preview how a piece of furniture will appear and fit in your room.

-- Military fighter pilots view an augmented reality projection of their altitude, speed, and other data on their helmet visor, eliminating the need to squander concentrate by glancing down.
+- Military fighter pilots view an augmented reality projection of their altitude, speed, and other data on their helmet visor, eliminating the need to squander concentration by glancing down.

 Top Augmented Reality Companies

 What is Virtual Reality (VR)?
 (Definition and Examples)

 Virtual Reality (VR) uses computer technology to create a simulated environment.
 In contrast to typical user interfaces, virtual reality immerses the user in an experience.

 Users are immersed and able to engage with 3D worlds rather than viewing a screen in front of them.
 The computer is transformed into a gatekeeper to this artificial world by replicating as many senses as possible, including vision, hearing, touch, and even smell.
 Near-real VR experiences are only limited by the availability of content and low-cost computing power.

 Virtual Reality Definition: The computer-generated simulation of a three-dimensional image or environment that can be interacted with in a seemingly real or physical way by a person using special electronic equipment, such as a helmet with a screen inside or gloves fitted with sensors

 There are a wide variety of applications for virtual reality which include:

 - HTC Vive,